seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Thou but rememberest me of mine own conception: I
 have perceived a most faint neglect of late; which I
 have rather blamed as mine own jealous curiosity
-than as a very pretence and purpose of unkindness:
+than as a very pretense and purpose of unkindness:
 I will look further into't.
 But where's my fool?
 I
 have not seen him this two days.